 The process of repatriation is not simple.
 It's not like a community can just ask for something back and the museum will hand it over.
-Sometimes the museum doesn't actually own the artifacts.
-The collection may be owned by the city or country where the museum is located.
+Sometimes the museum doesn't actually own the artifacts; the collection may be owned by the city or country where the museum is located.

-Research may need to be done to identify which Indigenous community is the rightful owner.
-Members of that community must be consulted to determine how the repatriation should take place.
-There are practical matters to think about.
-Where will the items be stored?
-How will travel be paid for?
-There may also be special protocols and ceremonies, especially for human remains.

-For example, here's how the Haida Repatriation Committees

-describe their repatriation journey.
+Research may need to be done to identify which Indigenous community is the rightful owner of repatriated artifacts.
+Members of that community and hereditary leaders must be consulted to determine how the repatriation should take place.
+There are practical matters to think about: appropriate storage facilities, and funding for travel.
+There may be special protocols and ceremonies, especially for human remains.
+For example, here's how the Haida Repatriation Committee describes their repatriation journey.